FISCO-BCOS/FISCO-BCOS-DOC/en/docs/tutorial/enterprise_quick_start.md

 ### Send gensis block of group1 to agencyC

-Send the configuration file of group1 to agencyC
+Send the configuration file of group1 to agencyC.

 ```bash
 ./generator --add_group ./group/group.1.genesis  ~/generator-C/nodeC